ppurang/abstractions/README.md

-The source is organized into type-classes representing the various abstractions. `Sums` includes the `sum` used as a vehicle to introduce the
+The source is organized into type-classes representing the various abstractions. `Sums` includes the `sum` used as a vehicle to introduce the various abstractions.